Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Under the Accounting Act, the Directorate General of Budget, Accounting & Statistics (BAS) have the responsibility to adopt accounting standards for the public sector.
+Under the Accounting Act, the Directorate General of Budget, Accounting & Statistics (BAS) of the Executive Yuan have the responsibility to adopt accounting standards for the public sector.
 The current procedures and standards for public sector accounting were updated in 2019 with the publication of the revised Governmental Accounting Concepts Statements and Governmental Accounting Pronouncement.
 The FCPAACT indicates that the pronouncement refers to the IPSAS and follows best practices adopted by other jurisdictions.
 As reported by the FCPAACT, the pronouncement adopts a system of accrual-based accounting except for activities of the treasury which still follows a cash-based system.

 The FCPAACT supports the implementation of government accounting standard activities by working with the BAS and ensuring the BAS is updated on matters related to the IPSASB and IPSAS.
 A representative of the FCPAACT sits on the Government’s Public Sector Accounting Standards Committee that is responsible for issuing guidance and procedures for accounting in the public sector.
 The FCPAACT is also identifying other opportunities to engage with relevant government agencies to promote the adoption of IPSAS and assist in training on IPSAS for its members who work in the public sector.